bundlewrap/bundlewrap/doc/glossary.rst

 		Used for organizing your :term:`nodes <node>`.

 	hook
-		:doc:`Hooks <hooks>` can be used to run your own code automatically during various stages of Blockwart operations.
+		:doc:`Hooks <hooks>` can be used to run your own code automatically during various stages of BundleWrap operations.

 	item
 		A single piece of configuration on a node, e.g. a file or an installed package.